 Defective hernia mesh can cause perforation of your body's organs and tissues.
 Perforation means that the mesh pierces through parts of your body, causing:

 - Extreme Pain.

 When defective mesh perforates your body in some way, removal is often necessary.

 A seroma is a collection of fluid, called serum, that builds up under the surface of the skin.
 They can develop where surgical incisions were made in the body or where bodily tissue was removed.
 These commonly occur after a significant surgical procedure such as a hernia repair and can be the result of defective hernia mesh.
 2

 Chronic pain is commonly defined as the presence of pain, hypersensitivity, or discomfort which was not present before surgery and has existed for at least 3 months following the surgery.
 While the pain must last past 3 months to be considered chronic, generally speaking, it can last long-term.

-Any time your mesh fails or results in serious complications that cannot be fixed with medication, removal of your hernia mesh might be required.
+Any time your mesh fails, becomes torn or ripped, or results in serious complications that cannot be fixed with medication, removal of your hernia mesh might be required.
 Removal has both benefits and risks to the patient, and removal is not a decision to be taken lightly.

 Removal may be required if any of the common symptoms, such as those listed above, are present and ongoing.
 In many cases, unless the defective mesh is removed, your symptoms will continue without relief.